 Over half (54%) of the survey respondents have “experienced” one of these acquisitions.
 Acquisitions that result in broad portfolios of products are not necessarily viewed negatively but this will depend on the nature of the portfolio.
 Only 10% express no concerns whatsoever upon acquisition.
 Concerns primarily arise over the continued support and innovation of products that are acquired.

-Most (86%) continue to run the acquired software post-acquisition.
+Most (86%) continue to run the acquired software post-acquisition- see the explanation for further information.
 The majority (68%) simply intend to continue to run the software, hence the need for that software to continue to evolve.
 But 18% are considering replacement and when they do, the incumbent vendor does not necessarily have the advantage.
 A search for replacement is more than 3 times as likely to be put out to bid.
 Fourteen percent (14%) plan to replace it through a competitive selection while only 4% plan to replace it with a product offered by the acquiring company.
 Of course even among the 14% the new company may be considered in the “competition” but aren’t necessarily any more likely to walk away with the deal.
 And in fact, where a replacement has already occurred, a new vendor was chosen 71% of the time, a new vendor is chosen.
 Only 4% replaced it with a product from the acquiring company while 10% replaced it with an offering from a different vendor.

 This isn’t surprising because throughout the consolidation that has occurred, I find companies develop much more loyalty to a product than they necessarily do to the company that owns it, particularly when ownership changes multiple times.
 The vendors often gain much more from the acquisitions than the customers.